-Figure 4.2 Typical directional tactile surface tile (coloured white)
+Figure 3.2 Typical directional tactile surface tile (canary yellow coloured).
+Image courtesy of Granito tiles www.granito.com.au.

 In an example of how systems and technologies may work together, directional TGSI could also be placed to provide a cue which helps direct a vision-impaired person to a point where a Raised Tactile (embossed) and/or Braille sign or map is located within a built facility.
 When the location of that sign is not in the expected position (perhaps not along a building 'shoreline', or positioned along an access pathway), these systems could work together to provide unaided assistance to the vision-impaired traveller.